Skip to main content

 (T) What is the rounding technique used when calculating monthly income?

-In calculating gross income (both earned and unearned) the monthly amounts shall be rounded down to the nearest whole dollar by dropping all cents.
-All cents in gross weekly, biweekly, or semimonthly income shall be dropped before and after adding, dividing or multiplying.
+In calculating gross income (both earned and unearned) the monthly amounts are to be rounded down to the nearest whole dollar by dropping all cents.
+All cents in gross weekly, biweekly, or semimonthly income are to be dropped before and after adding, dividing or multiplying.
 Hourly rates that contain cents are not rounded.
-However, because these procedures could result in a significant decrease in the medical and shelter expenses the assistance group may be entitled to use in determining excess medical and shelter costs, the individual costs used in paragraphs (S)(4) and (S)(8) of this rule shall be computed using exact dollars and cents.
+However, because these procedures could result in a significant decrease in the medical and shelter expenses the assistance group may be entitled to use in determining excess medical and shelter costs, the individual costs used in paragraphs (S)(4) and (S)(8) of this rule are to be computed using exact dollars and cents.
 The cents will be dropped from the total medical and shelter costs prior to determining the medical and shelter deductions for the assistance group's net monthly income.

 (U) What is the rounding technique used when calculating the monthly allotment?